Ikytsu/Easier-BrainFuck-Intepreter/README.md

 Easier-BrainFuck is an interpreted adaptation of the BrainFuck programming language aimed at simplifying its usage while retaining its core concepts.
 The interpreter is based on my interpreter for brainfuck: https://github.com/Ikytsu/BrainFuck-Interpreter-in-C

 ## Prerequisites
+- main.c is a little bit different depending if you are on linux or windows, make sure to choose the correct one
 - Ensure `gcc` and `make` are installed and added to your system's PATH.
 - Alternatively (only for make, you still need to have gcc) , download the provided folder (choose the correct os) move the corresponding Makefile to the main folder.